 Tony brought his degree to life, and Liverpool Homeless Football Club also gave him an insight into the voluntary sector and the world of homelessness.
 The project provided Tony with an opportunity to see the difference Liverpool Homeless Football Club makes to many people’s lives first-hand.

 Five years on and Tony is still supporting the organisation; however, instead of research, he is now running the Mersey Tunnel 10K run on Sunday 15th April.
-In light of Tony running the Mersey Tunnel 10k run he generously hopes to raise some funds for Liverpool Homeless Football Club.
+In light of Tony running the Mersey Tunnel 10k run he generously hopes to raise some funds for the Liverpool Homeless Football Club.

 Liverpool Homeless Football Club as an organisation would love for our supporters to show some support to Tony by donating.